We all know that customer: the one who you know by name because of just how often they’ve complained.

 Bureau Veritas used a customer satisfaction survey template

 They used a survey software platform called SurveyMonkey to design a user-friendly survey campaign.
 And just like they expected, the easy design of the survey form (using a customer satisfaction survey template) increased their response by a jaw-dropping 800%:

 Here’s a step-by-step breakdown of how to create a customer survey for your business.

 1. Identify why you want to survey customers

 A survey without a goal is like thunder without rain; it doesn’t serve any purpose except for creating noise.
 For a survey to make an impact on your business, you’ll have to understand why you want to do it.

 Here are a few examples to find a “why” for a survey:

 - The number of customer detractors on social media has doubled in the last quarter.

 - There’s a sudden spike in your organic website traffic since last month.

-- You want to beta test a product feature with a limited set of your customers.
+- You want to beta test a new product feature with a limited set of loyal customers.